Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Schedule Analysis

-- The Longhorns beat the Arizona State Sun Devils (No. 96-ranked in our computer rankings) in an 84-42 win on November 23 -- their signature win of the season.
+- On November 23 against the Arizona State Sun Devils, who rank inside the top 100 (No. 96) in our computer rankings, the Longhorns claimed their signature win of the season, an 84-42 victory at a neutral site.

 Get tickets for any college basketball game this season at Ticketmaster!